1.0 How much does an e-bike cost?

 4.0 How much does an electric bike weigh?

-5.0 How long does it take to charge?
+5.0 How long does it take to charge and how much does it cost?

 When it comes to cost, the average price paid for a kWh of electricity in the UK is around £0.14p, so a 500Wh (0.5kWh) battery would cost approximately £0.07p to fully charge.